LYSmileLion/apisix/docs/en/latest/plugins/node-status.md

 ## API

 This plugin will add `/apisix/status` to get status information.
-You may need to use [public-api](public-api.md) plugin to expose it.
+You may need to use [interceptors](../plugin-interceptors.md) to protect it.

 ## How To Enable